ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 The above interface expects the same parameters as a GNU Indirect Function resolver.
 See `GNU C Library IFUNC interface`_.
 Other platforms may use a different interface with the runtime library.
-However, all implementations must provide a DSO local definition of the function by setting the symbol visibility to ``STV_HIDDEN``.
+However, all implementations must provide a DSO-local definition of the function by setting the symbol visibility to ``STV_HIDDEN``.

 Initialization and Termination Functions